 Welcome to our virtual community.

 During these unprecedented times, UHart remains dedicated to our community connections.
-View performances, listen to our radio station, or learn more about our summer offerings below.
+View performances, listen to our radio station, or learn more about additional offerings below.

 Get the latest news, experience a day in the life of a student, admire our beautiful campus, get tips on what to do in the local area, read about faculty and student research, and get a chance to win prizes through our trivia contests.
 Use #UHart to join the conversation.